-(1) The "Bonus" column includes only discretionary bonus payments apart from our annual incentive plan.
+- (1) The "Bonus" column includes only discretionary bonus payments apart from our annual incentive plan.
 Payments under the annual incentive plan, including payments for achieving personal goals, are set forth in the "Non-Equity Incentive Plan Compensation" column.
-Since our executive officers' goals are specific and the officers' performance against them is measured, we believe that payments under the annual incentive plan that relate to the achievement of personal strategic business goals are properly reflected in the "Non-Equity Incentive Plan Compensation" column.
+Since our executive officers' goals are specific and the officers' performance against them is measured, we believe that payments under the annual incentive plan that relate to the achievement of personal strategic business goals are properly reflected in the "Non-Equity Incentive Plan Compensation" column. - (2) Represents the grant date fair value computed in accordance with ASC 718 of equity awards under the 2011 Plan in each year presented.
+ASC 718 requires us to recognize compensation expense for stock options and other stock-related awards granted to our employees based on the estimated fair value of the equity instrument at the time of grant.
+The assumptions used to determine the valuation of the awards are discussed in Note 14 to our Consolidated Financial Statements.